PMI-PBA Exam Changes

 The PMI Guide to Business Analysis is a significant step forward in PMI’s support of business analysis acknowledging that projects can’t be successful without strong analysis.
 The guide is aligned with PMI’s Business Analysis Practitioners Practice Guide which was released in 2015 and provides more direction for people performing business analysis work.
 The guide includes sections on The Standard for Business Analysis and Business Analysis Process Groups, Knowledge Areas, and Tailoring Considerations.

-If you have questions regarding RMC’s PMI-PBA® Exam Prep book and related product updates, please contact firstname.lastname@example.org or visit our Products Timeline Release page on our website for updates.
+If you have questions regarding RMC’s PMI-PBA® Exam Prep book and related product updates, please contact email@example.com or check out our products page.

 PMI Professional in Business Analysis (PMI-PBA)® and A Guide to the Project Management Body of Knowledge (PMBOK® Guide)—Sixth Edition are registered trademarks of the Project Management Institute, Inc.